multitudes/oldmultitudes.github.io/_posts/2019-04-09-Music-for-games.markdown

 ---
 <div class="message">
 <br>

-<cite> </cite>
+ "Stop thinking about art works as objects, and start thinking about them as triggers for experiences"
+<cite>Brian Eno</cite>
 </div>

 ![image](/assets/img/)

 ### The Melodrive Meetup at Adalab
-Last week I attended a Meetup with the founder of (Melodrive)[https://melodrive.com] and I learned a lot about music for games.
+Last week I attended a Meetup with the founder of [Melodrive](https://melodrive.com) and I learned a lot about music for games.
 Not only the meetup and the presentation about adaptive music in videogames by Valerio Velardo has been very entertaining (he even played Eric Satie on a real Piano in the room to explain his point of how complex the task of teaching a machine about music would be).
 He did a great job in the Melodrive project.
 Before and after going to the meetup I actually researched a bit about generative and adaptive music for games.
 I want to share some of my research in this blog post.

 ### Nintendo